solana-labs/solana/docs/src/developing/clients/jsonrpc-api.md

 - `effectiveSlot: <u64>`, the slot in which the rewards are effective
 - `amount: <u64>`, reward amount in lamports
 - `postBalance: <u64>`, post balance of the account in lamports
+- `commission: <u8|undefined>` - vote account commission when the reward was credited

 #### Example